-The School of Engineering and Applied Science offers BTech programmes in three major disciplines - information and communication technology, mechanical engineering and chemical engineering.
+The School of Engineering and Applied Science offers BTech programmes in three major disciplines - Computer Science and Engineering (CSE), Mechanical Engineering and Chemical Engineering.

 Key Features of the BTech Programme:

 Minor specialization in Management

 Students will be able to opt for minor specialization in 'Computer Science'

 Please find detailed semester-wise curricula for specific courses below::

 Project-based learning is a critical feature of the Engineering School’s academic programmes.
 For example, students in the information and communication technology programme do not simply learn computer system design in lectures, but also design and verify a Central Processing Unit (CPU) over the course of a semester.
 Similarly, chemical engineering students, in addition to gaining a strong conceptual understanding of separation processes, will also work in teams to extract an essential oil from biomass with supercritical fluids.

 Students in all disciplines learn to program and use microcontrollers at an early stage, and apply this knowledge in many courses in subsequent years: in a first-year physics course, for instance, students are expected to devise microcontroller- and sensor-based systems for determining coefficients of friction.
 All students, regardless of discipline, receive an excellent foundation in programming.
 As a result of these and other strategies, students graduate not as “industry freshers,” but full-fledged engineering professionals.